FAS portal and website updates – August and September 2025

 How these updates impact internal reviews

-From early August, applicants and authorised representatives will be able to apply for an internal review via a new digital webform available on the website and in the FAS portal.
+Applicants and authorised representatives are now able to apply for an internal review via a new digital webform available on the website and in the FAS portal.

-All internal review applications already submitted to the FAS via email will continue to be processed by the FAS and do not require any further action from the applicant.
+All internal review applications submitted to the FAS via email on or before 8 September 2025 will continue to be processed by the FAS and do not require any further action from the applicant.

 Updates to the FAS website